Version 12.0.0

 NameEffectValues

-do_not_clear_txn_idTurn off transaction id clearing, intended for debugging and better diagnosis of crashes or failures.a boolean flag; default false.
+do_not_clear_txn_idTurn off transaction id clearing, intended for debugging and better diagnosis of crashes or failures.
+Note: History store validation is disabled when the configuration is set as visibility rules may not work correctly because the transaction ids are not cleared.a boolean flag; default false.

 dump_addressDisplay page addresses, time windows, and page types as pages are verified, using the application's message handler, intended for debugging.a boolean flag; default false.